-2013 marks the twelveth year that Milton Glaser designed a poster for the Cooperstown Summer Music Festival.
-All of the posters revolve around the theme of a cow with a violin, a nod to Cooperstown’s rural setting, and the Festival’s continuing relationship with The Farmers’ Museum, where the Festival started in 1999.
+2016 marks the 15th year that Milton Glaser designed a poster for the Cooperstown Summer Music Festival.
+All of the posters revolve around the theme of a cow with a violin, a nod to Cooperstown’s rural setting, and the Festival’s start at The Farmers’ Museum.
 The Festival is honored that Milton Glaser continues to offer his unique and varied talents to give us a visual legacy as well as a musical legacy.

 When asked what he’d like people to think when they see his posters, he replied succinctly, “I’d like them to buy tickets.”

 Mr. Glaser, an internationally celebrated graphic designer, has created iconic logos for corporations and cultural institutions, including the I♥NY logo.
 His works are represented in the permanent collections of the Museum of Modern Art, the Smithsonian, and the Cooper Hewitt National Design Museum.
 In 2010, Mr. Glaser received the National Medal of Arts.